 New Commissions for RVW150

 Coming together to sing

-Grace-Evangeline Mason, working with the Royal Philharmonic Society, is writing a new choral piece suitable for both professional and amateur choirs inspired by the music, ideas and life of RVW.
-The piece will be a 12-to-15-minute work for a large choir of mixed voices, up to 150 singers, with accompaniment from piano and a solo stringed instrument.
-Its premiere performance will be in June 2023 by the 2021 RPS Inspiration Award winners Bristol Choral Society and their Music Director Hilary Campbell.
+Grace-Evangeline Mason, working with the Royal Philharmonic Society, wrote a new choral piece, A Memory of the Ocean, suitable for both professional and amateur choirs inspired by the music, ideas and life of RVW.
+The piece is a 20-minute work for a large choir of mixed voices, with accompaniment from piano and a solo stringed instrument.
+Its premiere performance was in June 2023 by the Bristol Choral Society and their Music Director Hilary Campbell.
 RVW received the Gold Medal of the Royal Philharmonic Society in 1930 and was commissioned by the RPS to write his 9th Symphony.

+New Commissions for RVW150